-UNSCEAR The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) was set up in 1955 during the 10th session of the General Assembly of the United Nations.
+The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) was set up in 1955 during the 10th session of the General Assembly of the United Nations.
 It comprises representatives from 21 countries and reports to the General Assembly of the United Nations.
-It is a scientific organisation whose aim is to validate and approve the results of national or international studies into the effects of ionising radiation on man.
-In 2006, UNSCEAR put the finishing touches to a number of reports dealing with source-effect relationships for radon in the home and professional radon, epidemiological studies into cancers caused by radiation, the epidemiology of cardiovascular diseases and diseases other than cancers caused by radiation, the effects of ionising radiation on the immune system and the non-targeted and longterm effects of radiation.
-A number of other reports are also being prepared (effects of ionising radiation on plant and animal species, exposure due to radiological accidents, sources of exposure for workers and the public and medical exposure).
+It is a scientific organisation whose aim is to validate and approve the results of national or international studies into the effects of ionising radiations on man.

+In August 2008, UNSCEAR published a first report on the epidemiology of radiation-induced cancers, cardiovascular diseases and diseases other than cancers caused by radiation.
+A second volume concerning the non-targeted and delayed effects of ionising radiations and its effects on the immune system, along with a review of source-effect relationships for radon in the home and radon in a professional setting, was expected for late 2008.